Zhenyi Tan And a Dinosaur

 It’s been four days now, a lot of users have left 1-star reviews complaining about the app.
 I don’t have the heart to see the number of refunds.
 The data in App Store Connect are one-day late, so I don’t know how many more are coming.
 Anything that could go wrong went wrong.
 Murphy’s law is in full force.

-Side Note: Developer’s responses to a review also take one day to be approved.
-The minimum 2-day delay makes the App Store review section the worst supporting channel ever.
+(By the way, developer’s responses to a review also take one day to be approved.
+The minimum 2-day delay makes the App Store review section the worst supporting channel ever.)

 Update: After four days, Apple finally approved the update.
 Here are the lessons I learned from this incident: